- Will It Fit

 These are by far the most asked questions we receive.
 Check out our videos answering these two important questions, then read even more information below to help you understand the important things to understand when buying and installing your skid steer attachments.

-The origin of the Universal Quick Tach lies with a company called Bobcat.
+The origin of the Universal Quick Tach lies with the Bobcat.
 They created an easy method to connect and disconnect attachments easily.
-This method was copied by other manufacturers, but not fully.
-Because of this connection method, attachments made for one manufacturer would not fit others.
+This method was copied by other manufacturers, but not fully because they held a patent.
+Because of this patent, all companies created their own connection methods so attachments made for one manufacturer would not fit others.
 This has been the shortcoming of the industry because if you changed machines, you would have to adapt your machine to all of your attachments.

-After 1994 most of the manufacturers got together and started making the Bobcat style Quick Tach available on their machines.
+After the patent expired in 1994 most of the manufacturers got together and started making the Bobcat style Quick Tach available on their machines.
 This spawned many new attachment businesses such as Skid Steer Solutions.

 Why?
 Because we could now sell our attachments to more than one manufacturers' customers.